mostaphaRoudsari/ladybug-primer/text/components/Recolor_Mesh.md

 An already-colored mesh from one of the Ladybug components which you would like to re-color based on data in the _analysisResult.
 * ##### heightDomain [Optional]
 Optional height domain to create a 3D mesh result.
 Use Construct Domain component to create a domain
+* ##### lowBoundColor [Optional]
+A color representing the higher boundary of the legend's numerical range, use the Swatch component to specify a color.
+* ##### highBoundColor [Optional]
+A color representing the lowest boundary of the legend's numerical range, use the Swatch component to specify a color.
 * ##### legendPar [Optional]
 Optional legend parameters from the Ladybug Legend Parameters component.
 Legend Parameters can be used to change the colors, numerical range, and/or number of divisions of any Ladybug legend along with the corresponding colored mesh.
 * ##### analysisTitle [Optional]